Understanding env() Safe Area Insets in CSS

 - Camera punch-holes (Samsung, Google Pixel)

-Without safe area handling, fixed headers can hide behind notches, and bottom navigation can conflict with home indicators, making parts of your app unusable.
+Without safe area handling, fixed headers hide behind notches and bottom navigation conflicts with home indicators, making parts of your app unusable.

 Enabling Safe Area Insets

 By default, browsers letterbox your content to avoid hardware intrusions.
-To access the full screen and handle safe areas yourself, add the viewport-fit meta tag:
+To use the full screen and handle safe areas yourself, add the viewport-fit meta tag:

 The viewport-fit property accepts three values: